 - Coming for the interviews is far more daunting in prospect than once you are actually here, and remember that everybody else will be nervous too!
 Also remember that we use a number of criteria in addition to the interviews in our assessment of candidates

-- During the 2-3 days you will have two interviews in Keble.
-These interviews are separate and it isn’t until the end that all the interviewers come together to make their decisions
+- During the 2-3 days you will have two interviews in Keble, with different tutors.
+These interviews are carried out separately and it won’t be until the end that all the tutors come together to make their decisions

 - A geographical article will form the basis of the discussion in at least one of the interviews.
 You can pick the articles up 30 minutes before your interview in order to prepare.
 You can see an example of the article used in the mock interview.
 In the interview, you will be asked to summarise and extract key arguments from the article and do some data response tasks.
 The data analysis component is usually followed by a more general discussion.
 The second interview is likely to take a more open format.

-- Once you have had your two interviews, if you are not requested to go for an interview at another college, then you are free to go home.
-If you have an interview in another college, it does not necessarily mean you have not been accepted at Keble.
-You will be able to stay in Keble until all your interviews have finished.
+- Once you have had your two interviews, you may be requested to go for a third interview at a different college.
+If this is not the case, then you are free to go home.
+Importantly, if you are requested to attend an interview in another college, it does not necessarily mean you have not been accepted at Keble.
+You will be able to stay in Keble until all of your interviews have finished.

 Getting a place

-- If you are successful in being offered a place, it will be conditional on you attaining 3 As at A-level, or the equivalent.
+- If you are successful in being offered a place, it will be conditional on you attaining your offers (A*AA or equivalent).
 Or, if you already have your grades your place is offered unconditionally.
-You will be notified about two weeks after the interviews.
+You will be notified in early January.